Skip Navigation

 pg:reset

 The PostgreSQL user your database is assigned doesn’t have permission to create or drop databases.
-To drop and recreate your database use pg:reset.
+To delete all the content in your database use pg:reset

 $ heroku pg:reset DATABASE